bernardovvieira/bernardovvieira/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently studying Computer Science
 - 💞️ I’m looking to collaborate on software development projects
+- 👨🏻‍💼 I have a technology company, visit the page at https://bitwise.dev.br/
 - 📫 How to reach me @bernardovvieira (Instagram)

 <!---